bhongy/go-mod-notes/commands.md

 # tag a pre-release v2 version and push to origin
 git tag v2.0.0-alpha.1
 git push origin v2.0.0-alpha.1

+### Environment

+# list go environment variables
+go env

+# set go env value
+go env -w GOBIN=/somewhere/else/bin

+# unset go env value
+go env -u GOBIN
 ```

+## Random notes

+- `go build` in a non-cmd package directory (or non-main) will just compiles and save the compiled package in the local build cache (no executable binary is produced).
+It can be used to see if the package compiles.
+- `go install` compiles and produces an executable binary and then moves the binary to `GOBIN` path.

 ## Reference